jaomateus/float_arounnd/README.md

             - Working on full responsivenss as a way to improve my CSS skills
 - Jan.
 2023 - Updated the float list to be asynchronous using AJAX
 - The scroll down button was created with vailla Javascript.
-- The list of floaties and the search functionality was updated to be done with AJAX + Fetch
 - The navbar was recreated to be fully responsive